RossComputerGuy/stardustos/README.md

 latest: Pulling from archlinux/base
 ```

-This will setup an Arch Linux Docker container called `stardustos`
+This will setup a Debian Sid Docker container called `stardustos`
 which will have all the required dependencies installed.

 Second, build the operating system: